Therapeutic Massage

 Massage Therapy Licensing Requirements

-The following are requirements for obtaining a Massage Therapy License through DOPL:
+The following are the requirements for obtaining a Massage Therapy License through DOPL:

 • Be at least 18 years of age at the time of application.